 How to Avoid Paying Taxes on an Inherited Annuity

 Unfortunately, you can’t completely avoid paying taxes when you inherit an annuity.
 But there are things you can do to defer payment on what you inherit.
+Here are some of the most common methods to avoid paying taxes on an inherited annuity:

-For example, exercising your option to continue receiving payments as usual if you’re a surviving spouse is one way to maintain the tax-deferred status of an inherited annuity.
+- Surviving Spouse: Exercising your option to continue receiving payments as usual if you’re a surviving spouse is one way to maintain the tax-deferred status of an inherited annuity.
 Similarly, you can lower your tax exposure by opting for nonqualified stretch payments based on your life expectancy or periodic payments if you’re inheriting an annuity as a non-spouse.

 While you can’t avoid paying taxes on an inherited annuity, there are things you can do to minimize them.
 If you know you’ll be inheriting an annuity or if you own an annuity that you plan to leave to someone else, it’s helpful to understand the potential tax implications beforehand.
 While inheriting an annuity can provide a financial benefit, it can also result in tax headaches if you don’t prepare.